jundalisay/superb/content/en/research/mohammad/quran/sura-007a.md

 105. “It is only proper that I should not say about Allah anything other than the truth.
-I have come to you with clear evidence from your Lord, so let the Children of Israel go with me.”
+I have come to you with clear evidence from your Lord, so let the Jews go with me.”
 106. He said, “If you brought a miracle, then present it, if you are truthful.”